-Fiduciary fund - used to account for assets held by the Town in a trustee capacity or as an agent for individuals, private organizations, and/or other governmental units.
-The Town reports its Tax Agency activity in the Fiduciary Fund.
+Custodial Funds - used to account for assets held by the Town in a trustee capacity or as an agent for individuals, private organizations, and/or other governmental units.
+The Town accounts for tax collections payable to overlying taxing jurisdictions in a custodial fund.